 The first goal of the SCO is to facilitate dissemination of relevant, timely and reliable data, as well as information on the national and regional impacts of climate change, using space technologies, targeted measurements and models cross-correlated with socio-economic data.
 The goal is to develop impact scenarios, projections on how territories are likely to evolve and how populations will be affected to help decision-makers meet the challenge of devising coping strategies.
 Based on the principle of pooling existing data generated by international programmes (Copernicus, NOAA, Eumetsat, etc.), the SCO supports interoperability with local socio-economic data (on populations, urban development, protected areas, linear and local infrastructures, etc.) to give decision-makers a precise analysis of their territory’s vulnerability.
 The SCO is geared towards supporting projects designed to give authorities an operational tool tailored to their specific needs.
 Such projects are led by public-private consortia that guarantee the quality of data provided and aim to sustain services in the long term.
 The SCO is the first initiative of its kind to offer tangible assistance to territories by leveraging satellite data to tackle climate change.

-The international SCO today brings together 27 space agencies and international organizations - which account for 53% of CO2 emissions, - and 15 French public institutes related to climate change, and counting.
+The international SCO today brings together 31 space agencies and international organizations - which account for 53% of CO2 emissions, - and 17 public institutes (France and United Arab Emirates) related to climate change, and counting.

 The SCO operates through projects that respond to a specific need of communities and provides them with operational tools to answer it.
 The projects are managed by public/private consortiums that ensure the quality of the data mobilized and provide for the sustainability of the services rendered.

 The SCO is being deployed locally at varying scales according to the capabilities of nations and regions around the globe.
-There will thus be national Space Climate observatories in India, China, Mexico, Gabon, Sweeden, Slovakia, Morocco and so on.
-France already has its own SCO in 2019 (more information https://www.spaceclimateobservatory.org/fr/sco-france).
+National Space Climate observatories are set up in France, China, the UK, Gabon, Sweden, Slovakia, South Africa and so on (more information on https://www.spaceclimateobservatory.org/fr/sco-france).

-All national SCO offshoots are supporting the emergence and labelling of new projects within the guidelines set out by the international SCO.
+All national SCO offshoots are supporting the emergence and labelling of new projects within the guidelines set out by the international SCO charter.
 They are supplying expertise and network to propose operational tools for authorities and end-users.

 Find out more